blackawa/api-template/README.md

 # api

-A Leiningen template for FIXME.
+A Leiningen template for my own API project.

 ## Usage

-FIXME
+    lein new api new.project.name

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 blackawa

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.